-The last detailed review of operating and maintenance costs of the Pinjar and Parkeston units was carried out in the 2015 review.
-A high level review of the current market was conducted for this year's study and it was concluded that it is appropriate to adjust last year's costs for movements in forex and to also escalate costs by CPI.
+The second review concluded that it is appropriate to adjust last year's costs for movements in forex and to also escalate costs by CPI.
 A key difference to last year's review is that only the parts component of the O&M cost was escalated by forex movements.
 This year, Jacobs estimated the parts component to comprise 70% of the total O&M cost, with the remaining 30% being attributed to labour costs and hence not subject to movements in forex.